ThiHueLe16/Python-Projects/README.md

-All of projects in Python languages is in this repository.
+All projects in Python languages are in this repository.